List of awards and nominations received by Carrie Underwood: Country Radio Seminar

 The Country Radio Seminar (CRS) is one of the largest media gatherings of any kind or of any format in the US founded in 1970 and is held annually by the Country Radio Broadcasters.
 The seminar also honors individuals related to country music with different awards.
 In 2014, the CRS' board of directors awarded Underwood the Artist Humanitarian Award, which was created in 1990 to honor those country music artists who have exhibited exceptional humanitarian efforts during their career.

 European Country Music Association Awards

 The European Country Music Association (ECMA) was established in 1994 in the United Kingdom and Spain, Europe, by people related to the European Country music scene, such as publishers, DJs and musics.
 It originally consisted of less than 100 members and the very first president was UK's Harry E. Fenton.
 Votes for nominations and winners come only from members of the organization.
 Underwood won once.

 French Country Music Association Awards

 The French Country Music Association Awards is an annual country music award show presented by the French Association of Country Music since 2004.

-Gold Derby Music Awards

-The Gold Derby Music Awards were established in 2021 to recognise the best in the recording industry of the year.